sudheer121/WhatBot/README.md

 > Type anything on the chat, from any device and the bot will respond.

 > Precautions : In case scraping from Whatsapp doesn't work (since the UI keeps changing), make the required changes in selectors.
+Feel free to raise an issue and make a pull request with a sample image after making changes and running locally.

 > Explore !!!